deeeed/expo-audio-stream/README.md

 - on web, it usually records in opus  but it depends on the browser configuration.

 If you want to process the audio livestream directly, I recommend having another encoding step to align the audio format across platforms.

-## TODO
-this package is still in development, and there are a few things that need to be done:
-- Add resume (vs currently use start) support and implement pause on iOS.
-- Multi format support: Extend support to other audio formats beyond WAV, such as MP3 or AAC
-- Integrate an audio processing library for optional audio analysis, such as equalization, noise reduction, or volume normalization.
-- Implement a more robust error handling system to provide detailed error messages and recovery options.